 Are you considering starting a business in Ohio?
-You’ll need to make sure that your paperwork is in order before you can get started, and if starting an LLC is in your future, you will need to file the Articles of Organization.
+Before you can get started, you’ll need to make sure that your paperwork is in order.
+If starting an LLC is in your future, you will need to file the Articles of Organization.

 Steps to Fill Out The Ohio LLC Articles of Organization

 The Ohio LLC Articles of Organization is the official document filed with the Ohio Secretary of State to form an Ohio LLC.
-After the filing is approved by the state, the business can officially begin operating and register for the necessary business licenses and permits.
+After the state approves the filing, the business can officially begin operating and register for the necessary business licenses and permits.

 To file the Ohio Articles of Organization, you will need to submit the completed Form 610 Articles of Organization for a Domestic Limited Liability Company to the Ohio Secretary of State.
 The form can be completed and sent by mail or filed online.